 - Don’t stress about the quality of the writing (it is more important to just write)

 - Allow for a “cheat day” every so often

 There are plenty of online platforms to get your writing out there.
 A blog, for one, is a great way to just throw your voice out onto the inter-webs.
 There are many Facebook groups for writers.
 And there are several critique forums where you can receive feedback on your writing from other writers.
 I personally use Critique Circle and I get feedback from writers all around the world.

-Not only does having a critique group or partner help to keep you accountable, for example I post a new chapter once a week, it also gives you genuine feedback in return.
+Not only does having a critique group or partner help to keep you accountable, for example, I post a new chapter once a week, but it also gives you genuine feedback in return.
 Receiving feedback while writing is an integral way to improve your writing craft.
 You can only self-edit your work so much.
 Another pair of eyes helps you see your story in new ways.

 There is definitely strength in numbers.
 When you have a critique partner or group, you aren’t just letting yourself down, you are also letting someone else down.
 No pressure, right?